friaca/palette/README.md

 - -c --colors: Defines the number of colors the palette will have, the default is 5.

-- -s --with-source: If present, the output image will contain the source image
+- -s --with-source: [Not working for now] If present, the output image will contain the source image